May 28, 2018 4 min read

 Unfortunately, rat zappers aren’t as neat and effective as they may seem.
 There are a variety of consumer reports and complaints online about these zappers not working as intended, leaving the poor rodent to suffer needlessly.
 In some cases, the rats are being electrocuted for minutes at a time without dying.

 Just imagine the pain of thousands of volts of electricity running through such a tiny animal for two minutes.
-Clearly, rat zappers aren’t providing the humane death their marketing claims
+Clearly, rat zappers aren’t providing the quick-kill death their marketing claims

 These four rat trap options are not only cruel and ineffective; they make matters worse by wasting time and money.
-However, there's a more humane way to solve your problem.
+However, there's a quick kill way to solve your problem.

-The Goodnature™ A24 Rat and Mouse Trap is certified humane because it instantly kills each rodent without toxins or electricity.
+The Goodnature™ A24 Rat and Mouse Trap is quick kill because it instantly kills each rodent without toxins or electricity.
 The trap uses a CO2-powered shot to automatically strike the rat’s head as soon as it approaches the lure, killing it without delay or needless suffering.
 In fact, the rat doesn’t even know what hit it.

 In addition, the A24 is highly effective, so you won’t waste time or money.
 Each CO2 canister enables the trap to automatically kill up to two dozen rodents, without the need for you to reset the trap.
 The specially formulated lures last six months and only require monthly checking.
 The traps can be used for years at a time, maximizing your return on investment.
 This means you get highly effective rodent control without wasting time or money.